-If your income for the tax or financial year in which the academic session begins is likely to be at least 15% less than for the previous tax or financial year, we may assess your son/daughter's funding again based on your estimated income for the current year.
-We cannot normally do this if your income changes from year to year because of the nature of the employment, investments and so on or if you no longer get a bonus.
+If your income for the tax or financial year in which the academic session begins is likely to be at least 15% less than for the previous tax or financial year, we may assess your spouse/partner’s funding again based on your estimated income for the current year.
+We cannot normally do this if your income changes from year to year because of the nature of the employment, investments and so on and if you no longer get a bonus.
 We are also not able to offer this for maternity leave.

-However, due to the current financial climate, if your income has changed during the academic year then your son/daughter could be entitled to more funding.
+However, due to the current financial climate, if your income has changed during the academic year then your spouse/partner could be entitled to more funding.
 We reassess cases where the household income has reduced by 15% or more since the last tax year and where the household income has fallen as follows :

 - Over £34,000 to below £34,000